JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 ### HTTPs Everywhere

+When you will be confortable with containers, you will want to bring https instead of having that insecure http.

 I got to know about https://github.com/FiloSottile/mkcert

 > A simple zero-config tool to make locally trusted development certificates with any names you'd like.

+To access securely your services outside home, You have low config VPNs like tailscale.

-You also have tailscale, PiHole and DuckDNS.
+For more advance users, and exploring DNS, see PiHole and DuckDNS.

-But as of today id rather:
+But as of today i'd rather:

 * Setup NGINX to get https via UI as per this guide
 * Or go the Traefik v3.3 approach (programatic https) as per this other guide